IWRC is education and resources for wildlife conservation worldwide.

-I came from a retail art world in Seattle to country life in Humboldt county, CA. I was working at the local veterinary clinic, when I happened upon a young downtrodden screech owl sitting on my driveway on my way in one night.
+I came from a retail art world in Seattle to country life in Humboldt county, CA. While working at the local veterinary clinic, I happened upon a young downtrodden screech owl sitting on my driveway on my way in one night.
 After taking him to the local wildlife rehabilitator I was hooked.
-I got involved with the local wildlife and then I took the IWRC basic course in 2004; my journey in wildlife rehabilitation commenced.
-Wanting to round off my art background of a Fine Arts degree in Graphic design, I most recently finished my post baccalaureate degree in animal sciences to round my art background and years in the veterinary field and wanted to solidify it with a solid science core.
+I got involved with the local wildlife organization, Humboldt Wildlife Care Center and took the IWRC basic course in 2004; my journey in wildlife rehabilitation commenced.
+Wanting to round off my art background of a Fine Arts degree in Graphic design, I most recently finished my post baccalaureate degree in animal sciences with a minor in zoology.
+I spent years in the veterinary field and wanted to solidify it with a solid science core.
 I hope to continue helping wildlife and people live together in harmonious symbiosis.

 866-871-1869 ex 3

 I grew up in Indiana, and was always interested in animals of all sorts.
 It was during veterinary school that I became interested in pursuing wildlife medicine as a career, thanks to a very passionate professor and a handful of wildlife cases .
 After graduating from Kansas State with my DVM I spent time volunteering at various facilities with wildlife and captive raptors.
 I then completed a year long veterinary internship at the Center for the Rehabilitation of Wildlife, before moving to Oregon.
 I practiced small animal medicine in Oregon for about two years before I left to start a family.
 Currently I divide my free time between a husband, babies, two cats, and a very morose hound dog.
 I also go birding whenever I get the chance!